 - 1 ½ cups mango chunks from 2 mangos

-- 2 tbsp freshly squeezed apple or orange juice
+- 2 tablespoon freshly squeezed apple or orange juice

 - 2 Tbs water